haighis/TodoReference/README.md

 Actors
 - TodoActor - Persistent Actor that is At least once delivery
+- TodoCoordinatorActor and TodoChildActor - Supervisor Strategry Pattern

+Todo
+- An actor that can handle back pressure.
+- A DB Communicator actor with db up/down states.
+Won't send to databaes unless db is in an up state. - http://stackoverflow.com/questions/28387589/how-to-handle-exceptions-within-the-actor-in-akka-net

 Features

+- Local only actors
 - Remoting
+- Clustering
 - Hocon configuration from app.config